ropensci/mctq/README.md

 #> [1] "-10800s (~-3 hours)"  "15900s (~4.42 hours)"
 ```

-See a quick tour to all MCTQ main functions
+See a quick tour of all MCTQ main functions
 [here](https://gipsousp.github.io/mctq/articles/mctq.html).

 ### Utilities

 In addition to `convert()`, `mctq` is also equipped with many other
 utility functions.
 The package also provides fictional datasets of the
-standard, micro and shift versions for testing and learning purposes.
+standard, micro, and shift versions for testing and learning purposes.

 All functions are well documented, showing all the guidelines behind the
 computations.
 Click